zubairashfaque/my-site/_posts/2020-05-24-Project-Twitter-Sentiment-Analysis.markdown

 tags: [ZUBI_ASH, PROJECT, NLP, Twitter, linguistic, sentiment] # add tag
 ---

 In this blog, I will discuss linguistic features for detecting the sentiment of Twitter messages.
-We take a supervised approach to the problem, but I removed hashtags in the Twitter data for building training data.
+I take a supervised approach to the problem, but I removed hashtags in the Twitter data for building training data.
 ##  Project Description

 {: .center}